kumahq/kuma/docs/madr/decisions/006-mesh-traffic-permission.md

                     exact: "kuma://env/dev"
 ```

+Similarly generate a v3.RBAC using "shadow_action: ALLOW".
+Generated RBACs are set in the network filter as "rules" and "shadow_rules" respectively.

 4. If MeshTrafficPermission is targeting proxy then NetworkRBAC is placed as a NetworkFilter on the inbound listener.
 If MeshTrafficPermission is targeting MeshHTTPRoute then NetworkRBAC is placed as a NetworkFilter on the route.
+Even in the case of MeshHTTPRoute, global per-proxy NetworkRBAC is still will be set to provide secure access for other routes.

 ### MeshTrafficPermission and Kubernetes